City on the Pacific, border-adjacent, eighth-largest in the U.S.

 Islamic Center shooting in San Diego has killed three worshippers and two assailants.
 US Muslim leaders say the incident is part of a broader rise in anti-Muslim rhetoric and hate incidents tied to regional conflicts and political discourse; communities urge solidarity and continued engagement with elections.

-A late-morning shooting at the Islamic Center of San Diego has killed three men outside the mosque and left students inside nearby Bright Horizon Academy shaken.
-Two teenage suspects later killed themselves after the attack; a security guard is credited with preventing greater bloodshed.
+A late-morning shooting at the Islamic Center of San Diego has killed three men outside the mosque and left students at nearby Bright Horizon Academy shaken.
+A security guard is credited with preventing greater bloodshed; two teenage suspects have taken their own lives.
+Police say all students and staff are accounted for and safe.